sailbot-vt/OLD-sailbot-21/README.md

 #### Local Deployment

-By running `make build_prod`, a local docker image built for the Beaglebone is created and compressed on your local machine.
+To use this command, you will need to set `experimental=True` in your docker-daemon configurations: [docker-daemon documentation](https://docs.docker.com/engine/reference/commandline/dockerd/).
+By running `make build_prod_tar`, a local docker image built for the Beaglebone is created and compressed on your local machine.
 Please note, the first time that this command is run after each change to initialization instructions will take 20-30 minutes.
-Then, with the Beaglebone either physically connected to your machine (via USB or Ethernet) or on the same network as your machine, you can sync the Docker image tarball to Beaglebone using rsync, scp, etc. Then, on the Beaglebone, use the command `docker load -i <path_to_tar_file> and then use `make run`.
+Then, with the Beaglebone either physically connected to your machine (via USB or Ethernet) or on the same network as your machine, you can sync the Docker image tarball to Beaglebone using rsync, scp, etc. Then, on the Beaglebone, use the command `docker load -i <path_to_tar_file>` and then use `make run`.